-The steering committee (see 3.1) monitors the implementation of the strategy, organises workshops on current topics (e.g. climate change, education) and gives recommendations to the members of the tourism conference.
-The implementation of the new tourism strategy is being monitored continuously.
-The annual tourism conference (the first one was held in Linz on 31 March 2011) looks back on the previous year and deals with new future challenges.
+The steering committee (see 3.1) co-ordinates and monitors the implementation of the strategy, organises workshops on current topics (e.g. climate change, education) and prepares the annual tourism conference.
+The implementation of the tourism strategy is being monitored continuously.
+The tourism conference looks back on the previous year(s) and deals with new future challenges.